 For more than 40 years, the scientific research community has trusted Bethyl Laboratories and our rigorous antibody validation process.
 Our scientists manufacture and validate all our antibodies at our lab in Montgomery, Texas, and if a product doesn’t meet our standards, it doesn’t leave our facility.

-Validation is a continuous process at Bethyl Laboratories, and we routinely evaluate new lots side-by-side with old lots to ensure lot-to-lot consistency.
+At Bethyl, reproducibility matters and we understand its role within life science.
+As a result, we have devised a unique validation process that tests with paired antibodies raised against distinct protein epitopes.
+Validation is a continuous process at Bethyl, and we routinely evaluate new lots side-by-side with old lots to ensure lot-to-lot consistency.